louisb0/rudp/README.md

 # rudp
-UDP with the reliability guarantees as TCP.
+UDP with the reliability of TCP.